Sound-Only Instruction

 Apply the reasoning to a new, unseen word

-We use the four-question protocol developed by researchers at the University of Manitoba: What does it mean?
+We use the four-question investigative protocol developed by Pete Bowers of WordWorks Kingston.
+What does it mean?
 How is it built?
 What are related words?
 How is it pronounced?

 We meet students where they are neurologically — using targeted, graduated prompts that scaffold understanding without doing the thinking for them.